Dining Out

 addition to the beachfront, it has a popular following.
 Continental

-cuisine, serevd by multi-lingual hosts.
+cuisine, served by multi-lingual hosts.

 ‘Restaurant Yuan’, At